-16. Yes, growth of existing settlements in South Warwickshire (and on the edge of South Warwickshire) is imperative to deliver the overall growth targets, and achieve the Vision and overarching principles.
+23. Yes, growth of existing settlements in South Warwickshire is imperative to deliver the overall growth targets, and achieve the Vision and overarching principles.
 The need for housing, affordable and specialist housing, jobs, green infrastructure, improved facilities and infrastructure are all generated within the existing settlements.
 Those needs are best met sustainably adjacent to the settlements, rather than in new settlements.